andrew/ultimate-awesome/README.md

 - [awesome-side-project](https://github.com/maxprilutskiy/awesome-side-project) - 🔖 A collection of FREE tools to get your side project off the ground, and fast!.
 - [awesome-cocos-creator](https://github.com/potato47/awesome-cocos-creator) - Cocos Creator 资源汇总.
 - [awesome-lifelong-continual-learning](https://github.com/prprbr/awesome-lifelong-continual-learning) - A list of papers, blogs, datasets and software in the field of lifelong/continual machine learning.
-- [awesome-cancer-variant-databases](https://github.com/seandavi/awesome-cancer-variant-databases) - A community-maintained repository of cancer clinical knowledge bases and databases focused on cancer variants.
 - [awesome-haskell-deep-learning](https://github.com/austinvhuang/awesome-haskell-deep-learning) - In the tradition of "awesome" (curated) lists, this is a list of references and code for doing deep learning in Haskell.
 - [awesome-italian-public-datasets](https://github.com/italia/awesome-italian-public-datasets) - A selection of interesting Open dataset from the Italian Public Administration and Civic Data use cases.
 - [awesome-machine-learning-startups-berlin](https://github.com/jrieke/awesome-machine-learning-startups-berlin) - 🤖 A curated list of machine learning & artificial intelligence startups in Berlin (Germany).